Doctor of Dental Medicine

 Further course information

-Candidates must pass all units of study designated for each year of enrolment and satisfy the requirements of the Personal and Professional Development (PPD) Licence, before proceeding to units designated for the subsequent year of study.
+Candidates must pass all units of study designated for each year of enrolment and satisfy the requirements of the Professionalism Assessment, before proceeding to units designated for the subsequent year of study.
 Failure in any single units of study results in a failure of the year and requires the candidate to retake the units designated for the entire year, without credit or exemption for work previously completed.

 Course outcomes and further study